gabadie/makefile/readme.txt

         Forces test execution for a specific product

     > make set
-        Saves modified variable into the ./mkrepo
+        Saves modified parameters into the ./.mkrepo

     > make params
         Shows all parameters in ./.mkrepo